HarshHingorani22197/TicTacToe/README.md

 2. **Multiplayer Mode:** Play locally with a friend, taking turns to place your marks on the board.
 3. **Infinite Game Mode:** You can only have 3 symbols on the board at a time, and the 4th symbol removes your oldest mark, creating a dynamic and strategic game.
 4. **Classic Tic Tac Toe:** The traditional 3x3 grid with standard rules for matching symbols in a row, column, or diagonal.
-5. **Timed Rounds:** Choose to play with or without time limits, adding a bit of challenge and excitement.
-6. **Scoring System:** Track your victories and losses in both modes, and challenge yourself to improve.

 ---